maziac/DeZog/documentation/Usage.md

 - (sjasmplus) If you use label names make sure to use the global name (i.e. full dot notation).

-### ASSERT
+### ASSERTION

-Similar to WPMEM you can use ASSERTs in comments in the assembler sources.
+Similar to WPMEM you can use ASSERTIONs in comments in the assembler sources.
-An ASSERT is translated by DeZog into a breakpoints with an "inverted" condition.
+An ASSERTION is translated by DeZog into a breakpoints with an "inverted" condition.
-For all ASSERTs in your source code DeZog can set the correspondent breakpoints automatically at startup.
+For all ASSERTIONs in your source code DeZog can set the correspondent breakpoints automatically at startup.

-The ASSERT syntax is:
+The ASSERTION syntax is:

 ~~~
-; [.*] ASSERT expr [;.*]
+; [.*] ASSERTION expr [;.*]
 ~~~
 'expr' is just like the expressions in [breakpoints](#vscode-breakpoint-conditions).

 Examples:
 ~~~
-; ASSERT HL <= LBL_END+2
+; ASSERTION HL <= LBL_END+2
-ld a,b  ; Check that index is not too big ASSERT B < (MAX_COUNT+1)/2
+ld a,b  ; Check that index is not too big ASSERTION B < (MAX_COUNT+1)/2
-ld de,hl    ; ASSERT A < 5 && hl != 0 ; Check that pointer is alright
+ld de,hl    ; ASSERTION A < 5 && hl != 0 ; Check that pointer is alright
 ~~~

-As an ASSERT converts to a breakpoint it is always evaluated **before** the instruction.
+As an ASSERTION converts to a breakpoint it is always evaluated **before** the instruction.
 I.e. the following check will most probably not work as expected.

 ~~~
-ld a,c  ; ASSERT a < 7
+ld a,c  ; ASSERTION a < 7
 ~~~
-A is not loaded yet when the ASSERT is checked.
+A is not loaded yet when the ASSERTION is checked.
 So use

 ~~~
 ld a,c
-; ASSERT a < 7
+; ASSERTION a < 7
 ~~~
-instead: The ASSERT is on the next line i.e. at the address after the "LD" instruction and thus A is checked correctly.
+instead: The ASSERTION is on the next line i.e. at the address after the "LD" instruction and thus A is checked correctly.

 Notes:

-- ASSERT is not available in ZEsarUX.
+- ASSERTION is not available in ZEsarUX.
-- you can use "ASSERT" only, which evaluates to "ASSERT false".
+- you can use "ASSERTION" only, which evaluates to "ASSERTION false".
 I.e. this is equivalent to an unconditional break.
-- The asserts are checked in the list file.
-I.e. whenever you change an ASSERT it is not immediately used.
+- The assertions are checked in the list file.
+I.e. whenever you change an ASSERTION it is not immediately used.
 You have to assemble a new list file and start the debugger anew.
-- ASSERTs are disabled by default.
-If you want to have asserts enabled after launch then put "-ASSERT enable" in the "commandsAfterLaunch" settings.
+- ASSERTIONs are disabled by default.
+If you want to have assertions enabled after launch then put "-ASSERTION enable" in the "commandsAfterLaunch" settings.
-- Other than for sjasmplus ASSERTs are evaluated also in not assembled areas, e.g. in case the surrounding IF/ENDIF is not valid.
+- Other than for sjasmplus ASSERTIONs are evaluated also in not assembled areas, e.g. in case the surrounding IF/ENDIF is not valid.
-- As a special form you can also define an ASSERT without any condition.
+- As a special form you can also define an ASSERTION without any condition.
 This will act as a breakpoint that will always be hit when the program counter reaches the instruction.
 - sjasmplus: If you use label names make sure to use the global name (i.e. full dot notation).